 - The loss of companionship, affection, relations and emotional support from their deceased loved one

 - Expenses paid for by the individual due to the death of their loved on, such as funeral expenses

 A wrongful death claim is different from a claim by the estate of the deceased person.
 Both claims may exist at the same time depending on the circumstances.

 When faced with the sudden and unexpected death of a loved one, the grieving process takes precedence.
 It's understandably difficult to think of taking legal action when you're still mourning the loss of a beloved family member.
 However, obtaining representation as quickly as possible is often essential to a successful wrongful death claim.

 California law allows a two-year statute of limitations for wrongful death claims arising from car accidents.
 A much shorter time applies if a government entity is involved.
 You must file a case within the applicable statute of limitation or you will forfeit your right to compensation.

-If you are a resident of Rancho Cucamonga, Victorville, or anywhere in Southern California, call (888) MY IE LAW or (909) 481-0100 to schedule a consultation with the skilled wrongful death attorneys at Inland Empire Law Group.
+If you are a resident of Rancho Cucamonga, Victorville, or anywhere in Southern California, call (888) MY IE LAW or (909) 481-0100 to schedule a consultation with the skilled wrongful death lawyers at Inland Empire Law Group.